At CSC® we value your relationship and respect your trust.

-Corporation Service Company’s primary reason for using cookies is to make our website work more effectively.
+CSC's primary reason for using cookies is to make our website work more effectively.

 - Session cookies: These temporary cookies expire and are automatically erased whenever you close your browser.
-We use session cookies to grant our customers access to content and enable commenting.
+We use session cookies to grant our customers access to content and to enable commenting.

-- First- and third-party cookies: Whether a cookie is "first" or "third" party refers to the website or domain placing the cookie.
+- Persistent cookies: These usually have an expiration date in the distant future and remain in your browser until they expire or you manually delete them.
+Persistent cookies may be used for a variety of purposes including remembering our users' preferences and choices when using our site or to target advertising.
+First- and third-party cookies: Whether a cookie is "first" or "third" party refers to the website or domain placing the cookie.
 In basic terms, first-party cookies are set by a website visited by the user—the website displayed in the URL window.
 Third-party cookies are cookies that are set by a domain, such as google.com, other than the one being visited by the user.
 If a user visits a website and a separate company sets a cookie through that website, this would be a third-party cookie.

 When you access our website outside of Europe, our system will automatically issue cookies when you log on to our website (unless you have set your browser to reject them).

-4.3.5.
-Cookies we do not use
+18.5 Cookies we do not use

 We do not use flash cookies (sometimes known as local shared objects or LSOs).

-4.3.7.
-Will the site work if you disable cookies?
+18.7 Will the site work if you disable cookies?